Emendo Biotherapeutics Enters Into Licensing Option Agreement With Takeda for its OMNI Nuclease Program

-NEW YORK, April 24, 2019 /PRNewswire/ -- Emendo Biotherapeutics Inc today announced that the company signed a licensing option agreement with Takeda Pharmaceutical Company Limited.
+NEW YORK, April 29, 2019 (GLOBE NEWSWIRE) -- Emendo Biotherapeutics Inc. today announced that the company signed a licensing option agreement with Takeda Pharmaceutical Company Limited.
 As part of the transaction, Emendo will receive an investment in convertible notes from Takeda Ventures, Inc., the corporate venture arm of Takeda.
 The funds will be used to further advance Emendo's novel nuclease gene editing discovery platform and proprietary product development programs.

 The licensing option agreement grants Takeda the option to use OMNI, Emendo's proprietary nuclease program, to edit two genes as part of its research and development efforts.
 Further, Emendo will apply its novel gene editing engineering platform to optimize the OMNI nuclease to have the highest specificity and activity on Takeda's chosen genes.